katamaran-project/sail-backend/README.md

 + `-list_notations` allows the µSail generated file to use some more readable list notations defined by Katamaran.
 + `-ok` prints "ok.".
++ `-w` defines the page width for the µSail generated code.
+Must be followed by an integer.

 Test Nanosail